2021 Applications are now closed.

 JaxbyJax VII is "in the can," as they say in the movie biz.
 Video production is complete and we're absolutely LOVING what we've seen and heard so far.
 For an idea that started out as a quaranatine consolation prize, this video has opened up a whole new level of awesome.
 Of course, it was pretty awesome to begin with.
 And speaking of beginnings, here's a little truth from JaxbyJax Founder and Director Emeritus, Tim Gilmore.

-The anonymous Jax by Jax Selection Committee is looking forward to reading the 2021 submissions.
-To check out last year's writers, see the list here.
-To apply to read at the 2021 festival, click here.
+The anonymous Jax by Jax Selection Committee has made their selections from the 2021 submissions.
+To check out this year's writers, see the list here.

-Jax by Jax 2021 is thrilled to introduce a newest sponsor: Jacksonville Cultural Development Corporation.
+Jax by Jax 2021 is thrilled to introduce a new sponsor: Jacksonville Cultural Development Corporation (JCDC).

-Through the continued generosity of Brad Kuhn & Associates LLC and Scribbles, Jax by Jax will once again offer a cash award to the participating writers.
+JCDC Director Shawana Brooks is bubbling over with great ideas to make this year's festival the best one yet!
+Through her donation via Moving the Margins and the continued generosity of Brad Kuhn & Associates LLC and Scribbles, Jax by Jax will once again offer a cash award to the participating writers.
+The Literacy Alliance of Northeast Florida also made a generous donation in support of the 2021 writer/readers.

 We are pleased to announce that FEATURED AUTHORS Rodney L. Hurst, Sr. and Rudy F. Jamison, Jr., Ed.
 D. will read from Never Forget Who You Are.

-We are also pleased to announce that FEATURED POET Yvette Angelique Hyater-Adams will offer a workshop on "Writing for Civic Engagement and Social Justice" at the festival.
+We are also delighted to announce that FEATURED POET Yvette Angelique Hyater-Adams will offer a workshop on "Writing for Civic Engagement and Social Justice" at the festival, and Jacksonville native Michele Parker Randall of Stetson University will offer a worshop called "Lead Me On: Extended Metaphor as Write-around Strategy."
+A third workshop will be led by Jenn Wolfe of Women Writing for a Change, and is entitled, "Activism through Self-Expression.

-Brilliant young writers from area schools will be featured in the Student Showcase.
+Brilliant young writers from the Literacy Alliance of Northeast Florida, Douglas Anderson School of the Arts, FSCJ, and UNF will be featured in the Student Showcase.

 And Jacksonville Writers Writing Jacksonville will read from their work.